 Much to the surprise of long-time Disney fans, Tennant was recently announced as the voice of Scrooge McDuck in the upcoming relaunch of the beloved animated series DuckTales, to be seen later this year.

 Broadchurch, Doctor Who, DuckTales, Gracepoint, Jessica Jones, and The Doctor

-David Tennant will be appearing at Awesome Con on Saturday only.
+David Tennant will be appearing at Awesome Con on Saturday and Sunday only.